deepika-pdx/DeepikaAdvJavaRepo/airline-android/app/src/main/assets/README.txt

                               then only the flights with the
                               mentioned source and destination
                               airport code are displayed.
+                              Also, the search screen is provided with a scroll option to see the details of all the flights.

 This application can store information about multiple airlines and its flights.
 All the airlines and flights created using this application are retained even if the application is closed and restarted.